The Statistical Fairness-Accuracy Frontier: Linear Model Class

 is uniquely defined almost surely, and is given by $\widehat{\Sigma}_g^{-1} \widehat{\nu}_g.$ \begin{assumption}[Small-Ball Condition] We say that the covariate of group $g$ satisfies the \emph{small-ball condition} with parameters $C_g \geq 1$ and $\alpha_g \in (0, 1]$ if, for all nonzero $\theta \in \RR^d$ and all $t > 0$,

-\end{assumption} This condition, adopted from prior work (e.g., \citet{koltchinskii2015bounding, mourtada2022exact}), provides lower-tail control of the sample covariance spectrum, ensuring that the empirical covariance does not degenerate in directions of low variance of the covariates.
+\end{assumption} This condition, adopted from prior work (e.g., \citet{koltchinskii2015bounding, mourtada2022exact}), provides lower-tail control for the sample covariance spectrum, ensuring that the empirical covariance does not degenerate in directions of low variance of the covariates.
 This assumption holds for multivariate Gaussian distributions with $\alpha_g = 1$, since in that case $\theta^\top X$ is Gaussian with variance $\|\theta\|_{\Sigma_g}^2$.
-Furthermore, \cite{rudelson2015small} show that this condition holds with $\alpha_g=1$ for covariates with independent coordinates and bounded densities.
+Furthermore, \cite{rudelson2015small} show that this condition holds with $\alpha_g=1$ for covariates with independent coordinates and bounded density.

 \begin{assumption}[Subgaussian Covariates] We say that the covariate of group $g$ satisfies the subgaussian assumption if there exists a constant $K_g \geq 1$ such that, for any $u \in \RR^d$,